Backpropagation through Signal Temporal Logic Specifications: Infusing Logical Structure into Gradient-Based Methods: Preliminaries

-STL formulas are defined recursively according to the grammar in \eqref{eq:STL grammar}.
-We can leverage the recursive structure to represent an STL formula with a parse tree $\mathcal{T}$ by identifying its subformulas.
-A \emph{subformula} of an STL operator is a formula which the operator is applied to.
-The operators $\wedge$, $\vee$, $\Rightarrow$, and $\mathcal{U}$ will have two corresponding subformulas, while predicates are not defined recursively and thus have no subformulas.
 For example, the subformula of $\square\,\phi$ is $\phi$, and the subformulas of $\phi \,\wedge \, \psi$ are $\phi$ and $\psi$.
-The root node of a parse tree corresponds to the outermost operator for the formula.
-This node is connected to the outermost operator of its subformulas, and so forth.
-Applying this recursion, each node represents each operation that makes up the STL formula; the outermost operator is the root node and the innermost operators are the leaf nodes (i.e., the leaf nodes represent predicates).
-An example of a parse tree for the formula $\lozenge \, \square \, (\phi \wedge \psi)$ is illustrated in Figure~\ref{fig:parse tree}.
+Given an STL formula, the root node of its corresponding parse tree represents the outermost operator for the formula.
+This node is connected to the outermost operator of its subformula(s), and so forth.
+Applying this recursion, each node of the parse tree represents each operation that makes up the STL formula; the outermost operator is the root node and the innermost operators are the leaf nodes (i.e., the leaf nodes represent predicates or the terminal True operator.).